 Overview

-Lough Coomloughra is a high‑altitude glacial lake set deep within the Macgillycuddy’s Reeks, the highest mountain range in Ireland.
-At the foot of Carrauntoohil (1,039 m), the country’s tallest summit, the lake sits in a natural amphitheatre that also contains the smaller Lough Eighter and Lough Eagher.
-Its clear, cold waters are fed by mountain streams and, intriguingly, supply much of the surrounding region with fresh water – a fact you can see for yourself in the visible pipes and valves that line the shoreline.
+Lough Coomloughra is a high-altitude glacial lake set deep within the Macgillycuddy’s Reeks, Ireland’s highest mountain range.
+At the foot of Carrauntoohil (1,039 m), the country’s tallest summit, the lake sits in a natural amphitheatre alongside the smaller Lough Eighter and Lough Eagher.
+Its clear, cold waters are fed by mountain streams and historically supplied the surrounding region with fresh water, a fact still visible in the old pipes and valves along the shoreline.

-The lake is a magnet for hikers, climbers and anglers.
-Brown trout and rainbow trout thrive in its depths, while the surrounding crags host golden eagles, buzzards and ravens.
-In winter the surface can freeze, creating a stark, mirror‑like tableau of the surrounding peaks.
+The lake draws hikers, climbers and anglers to its remote basin.
+Brown trout and rainbow trout hold in the deep water, while the surrounding crags provide hunting grounds for golden eagles, buzzards and ravens.
+In winter, the surface can freeze solid, reflecting the stark, snow-capped peaks above.

 History & Background

-The Reeks were shaped during the last Ice Age, and the three lakes that form the Coomloughra system are remnants of that glacial activity.
-The name Coomloughra derives from the Irish Gleann na gCoillte – “glen of the rushes”.
-Historically the land around the lake has been owned by sheep farmers, a fact that still influences access: a prominent “NO DOGS – DOGS MAY BE SHOT” sign warns visitors to keep pets under control.
+The Reeks were carved by glaciers during the last Ice Age, and the three lakes of the Coomloughra system are direct remnants of that period.
+The name Coomloughra comes from the Irish Gleann na gCoillte, translating to “glen of the rushes”.
+The land around the lake has long been worked by local sheep farmers, a reality that still shapes visitor access today.
+A prominent “NO DOGS – DOGS MAY BE SHOT” sign at the trailhead reflects the strict protection of livestock in the area.

-The area gained modern fame through the development of a hydro‑electric project in the mid‑20th century.
-The concrete “Hydro Track” road was built to service the dam at the outlet of Lough Eighter, and the car park at its base – officially listed as Carrauntoohil Parking Hydro Track Carpark (grid reference N52° 01.377′ W9° 47.365′) – now serves as the main gateway for walkers.
-From this car park the dam and its spillway are clearly visible, making a popular short viewpoint for those not tackling the full horseshoe.
+Modern access to the lake was established in the mid-20th century with a hydro-electric project.
+The concrete “Hydro Track” road was built to service the dam at the outlet of Lough Eighter.
+Today, the car park at its base serves as the main gateway for walkers.
+The dam and its spillway are clearly visible from the track, making a convenient short stop for those who prefer not to tackle the full mountain circuit.

 What to See & Do